 Those with Chronic Foot Issues

 Folks with ongoing problems—like ingrown nails that hurt to touch or calluses that feel like rocks—need a medical pedicure.
-Deep cracked heels can split open if not handled right.
+Heels with cracks deeper than 2 mm or bleeding edges need a medical pedicure—spa scrubs can make them worse.
 This approach digs into the cause, not just the surface.
 It’s a solid pick for lasting relief.
 A pedicure near me with callus removal is perfect for these stubborn spots.

 Table: Spa vs. Medical Pedicure for Specific Needs